MoriaHamami/Final-Project-CA/README.md

 The technology stack we used was MERN - MongoDB, Express, React, Node.js.
 The app uses webSockets to update the views of each published site in real-time.
-The API calls to the backend are done with the REST API method , and we used middlewares to authenticate and authorize actions.
+The API calls to the backend are done with the REST API method, and we used middlewares to authenticate and authorize actions.

 We have used several third side libraries for different goals, such as google-login, D&D and more.
 The layout and templates were made with Sass (functions, mixins, variables).